- Message from Co-directors

 The IDCP Travel Fund does not cover travel that occurs after the student has graduated, even if the project commenced while the team member was a student.

-Pangea Management team members are ineligible for travel support unless approval from the Senior Director of SEP is given prior to project teams and clients being notified of staffing decisions.
+Pangea Management team members are ineligible for travel support unless approval from the Managing Director of the Tamer Center is given prior to project teams and clients being notified of staffing decisions.

 It is recommended that student teams find a Columbia Business School faculty advisor for their project.